erhard-lab/grandRescue/README.md

 **4. Revert the pseudo-mapped reads to their original sequence and position on the reference genome**

-The reads mapped to the pseudo transcriptome now need to be returned to their original position in the reference genome and their original sequence needs to be restored.
+The reads mapped to the pseudotranscriptome now need to be returned to their original position in the reference genome and their original sequence needs to be restored.
 For this, you will need the idMap file from step 2.

     gedi -e RescuePseudoReads -genome h.ens90 -pseudogenome h.ens90_pseudo -origmaps reads.bam -pseudomaps pseudoTranscriptomeMapped.bam -idMap reads.idMap